WKDF

-WKDF (103.3 FM, "103.3 Country") is a country music radio station in Nashville, Tennessee.
-It is owned by Cumulus Media, with studios in Nashville's Music Row district.
-WKDF is the flagship station for the nationally syndicated Big D & Bubba Morning Show.
+WKDF (103.3 FM, "103.3 Country") is a commercial radio station licensed to Nashville, Tennessee, United States, and serving the Nashville metropolitan area.
+Owned by Cumulus Media, it features a country music format with studios in Nashville's Music Row district.
+WKDF is the flagship for the nationally-syndicated Big D & Bubba Morning Show.

-WKDF is a Class C FM station, with an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
-It formerly broadcast in the HD Radio format, airing a simulcast of the analog (traditional) signal on the HD1 digital subchannel.
-The transmitter tower is on Johnson Chapel Road West in Brentwood, near the Little Harpeth River.
+WKDF's transmitter tower is on Johnson Chapel Road West in Brentwood, near the Little Harpeth River.
+The station also previously broadcast in HD Radio.